patriciogonzalezvivo/glslViewer/README.md

 brew install glslviewer
 ```

 ** Important Note ** : brew not always have the last version of GlslViewer.
-If you are searching for the last feautures please compile from source (next paragraph).
+If you are searching for the last features please compile from source (next paragraph).

 If you prefer to compile from source directly from this repository you need to [install GLFW](http://www.glfw.org), `pkg-config` first and then download the code, compile and install.